ligato/site/content/cnf/cnf-def.md

 - __Application and CNF pods are deployed on workers__.
 As mentioned, a CNF is just another pod, albeit with specialized network functionality.
 - __CNFs are versatile__.
 They can implementated with a single purpose in mind, an example being a load balancer.
 Or can be designed and built for programming and executing specific data plane functions.
 Consider a CNF platform that can be programmed through APIs/agent to perform L3 routing in one instantiation, and firewall/NAT functions in another.
 Operators can and will choose from a broad portfolio of CNF options.
 - __CNF capabilities can be embedded in application pods__.
 For example, a memif interface can run on both CNF and application pods.
 The result is a point-to-point communications channel, with kernel bypass, enabling an efficient and performant data transport channel.
-Indeed, a topology of CNF and application pods interconnected with memif links is optimal for performance and operational flexibility.

  CNF advantages include:

 * __Lifecycle management parity with application containers.__ CNFs receive at no cost, all existing best practices bestowed to application pods.
 These include: development environments, toolchains, CI/CD, K8s orchestration and scheduling, 12-factor app, distributed management, logging and telemetry streaming.